klust/SupercomputersForStarters/docs/C04_Storage/C04_S03_Parallel_filesystems.md

         Spectrum Scale/GPFS doesn't have the same two-layer architecture as Lustre or BeeGFS (or at least, it is not visible), but does the full management of the disks itself.

-    -   [Panasas PanFS](https://www.panasas.com/) is a storage system that has its roots in the same research project as Lustre.
-It is a commercial offering consisting of software and dedicated hardware.
-It is currently not in use at the VSC.
+    -   [VDURA PanFS](https://www.vdura.com/) is a storage system that has its roots in the same research project as Lustre.
+The company used to be called Panasas and had an offering that was based on their own custom-built hardware.
+In early 2024 they changed their name to VDURA and switched to a fully software-defined storaga model, offering their PanFS software stack on generic hardware instead.

+        It is not in use at the VSC.

     -   [WEKA](https://www.weka.io/) is also a fully commercial offering, but one running on more standard file server hardware.
 It requires a full SSD system though which makes it a rather